The Best Cheap Cat Food

 We do find it strange that Diamond Naturals AND our best wet cat food pick (below) didn’t make Cats.com’s best cheap cat food list, but our runner-up dry food, Kirkland Maintenance dry food, did.
 Kirkland’s top two ingredients are chicken and chicken meal, but their third and fourth ingredients are whole grain brown rice and yes, ground white rice.
 How about caloric weight?
 Definitely inferior to Diamond Naturals at 26% protein, 42% fat, and 32% carbs.

-Best Inexpensive Cat Food: Wrapup
+Best Cheap Cat Food: Wrapup

 We’re honestly still looking for better cheap cat foods that will knock our socks off.
 And we’d love to see a manufacturer with a spotless recall history step in with some inexpensive cat foods.
 It seems all the best companies want to make the best possible EXPENSIVE cat food, and that leaves the big unethical manufacturers free reign to pump out budget crap for everyone else.